Fire and rescue services

 More information:

 If you plan to bring medication, check if it's legal in Sierra Leone.
-Take enough legal medication for your trip.
+Take enough legal medication for your trip as it may not be available in Sierra Leone.

 Carry a copy of your prescription or a letter from your doctor stating: